 When she’s not chasing a story, Kelsey can be found cheering on her beloved Edmonton Eskimos, camping, cooking and hanging out with her sassy ginger cat named Harry.

-Maegan MacKimmie holds a bachelor of arts in political science from the University of Guelph, a diploma in print journalism from Sheridan College, and a post-graduate certificate in public relations and communications from Humber College.
-She has worked on communication projects for TROT Magazine, the Royal Agricultural Winter Fair, and Lions Foundation of Canada Dog Guides.
+Maegan MacKimmie holds a BA in political science from the University of Guelph, a diploma in print journalism from Sheridan College, and a post-graduate certificate in public relations and communications from Humber College.
+She has worked on projects for Grain Farmers of Ontario, TROT Magazine, the Royal Agricultural Winter Fair, and Lions Foundation of Canada Dog Guides.